Peter Menzies: It’s Past Time Canada Got Off Its High Horse and Reformed Health Care

 The poll even shows that we are increasingly open to the private sector playing a greater role in the delivery of services which, considering that the overwhelming majority of doctors in the country operate private professional corporations, is a relief.

-But still we persist—overwhelmingly so—in our opposition to allowing anyone to buy medically necessary care (as opposed to cosmetic plastic surgery, for instance) because we believe it would allow the rich to be better served.
+But still, we persist—overwhelmingly so—in our opposition to allowing anyone to buy medically necessary care (as opposed to cosmetic plastic surgery, for instance) because we believe it would allow the rich to be better served.

 What is so bizarre about this belief—based on our misguided sense of superiority because we have universal health care and Americans don’t—is that we think that by not allowing people of means to “jump the queue” in Canada, we prevent them from jumping the queue.
 We don’t.

 Canadians with the financial ability to do so have been pouring across the border to the USA and paying for cancer treatments, heart surgeries, hip replacements—you name it—for decades.
 I personally know people who have travelled to Britain and paid for hip replacements there, and it’s fair to assume there are many other locations welcoming health-care-hungry Canadians.
-Statista estimates about 2 percent of us leave the country annually to buy foreign health care, with hip replacement hospitals and clinics in places close to the border such as Whitefish, Montana, apparently prospering.
+Statista estimates that about 2 percent of us leave the country annually to buy foreign health care, with hip replacement hospitals and clinics in places close to the border, such as Whitefish, Montana, apparently prospering.

 A 2019 report by a health-care think tank, SecondStreet.org, indicated more than 217,000 Canadians had left the country to access medical services.